slashtechno/docker-minecraft/README.md

 Done!

 ### Access Console
+#### Configure rcon
 In order to access the console of the server, rcon must be set up.
 Run `config-rcon.py`, to do this, make sure you are in the cloned repository and run it with Python.
 This can be accomplished with `python3 config-rcon.py`
+#### Connect to the console
+While there are many rcon clients, one popular client is [mcrcon](https://github.com/Tiiffi/mcrcon) (other clients should work however)
+Install `mcrcon` by following the instructions on the [mcrcon Github repository](https://github.com/Tiiffi/mcrcon)
+If you are on the same computer as the server is running, run the following
+`mcrcon -H localhost -P <port you set> -p <password you set> -t`
+If you are on a diffrent computer, you can run the same command except you need to replace localhost with the server address